X-ray

 A bone or a tumor, which is denser than soft tissue, allows only a few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area and appears as a dark line in the white bone.

-DEXA (a separate x-ray unit for ages 21 and up)
+DEXA (a separate X-ray unit for ages 21 and up)

-Bone Densitometry (or DEXA) uses special x-rays to measure how many grams of calcium and other bone minerals are packed into a bone segment.
+Bone densitometry (or DEXA) uses special X-rays to measure how many grams of calcium and other bone minerals are packed into a bone segment.
 The higher your mineral content, the denser your bones; and the denser your bones, the stronger they are and the less likely they are to break.
 According to the National Osteoporosis Foundation, 10 million individuals already have osteoporosis and 18 million more are unaware that they have low bone mass and are at risk.
 This simple 10-minute procedure compares your bone density to that of the average bone density of a 30-year-old healthy woman (known as the T-Score), and also to an average person of your same age and sex (the Z-Score).
 If you are over the age of 50 with a family history of osteoporosis or symptoms such as unusual fractures, you should consult with a physician to determine if you need a DEXA scan.
-You simply lie fully clothed on a table while the DEXA scan machine passes over you, sending a beam of low-dose x-rays through your body.
-The total amount of radiation is just one-tenth the level emitted in a typical chest x-ray.
+You simply lie fully clothed on a table while the DEXA scan machine passes over you, sending a beam of low-dose X-rays through your body.
+The total amount of radiation is just one-tenth the level emitted in a typical chest X-ray.

 To schedule an appointment, please call Mat-Su Regional Medical Center at (907) 861-6677.